Tyaap/ASRT_Rich_Presence/README.md

 4. Run the game and check your Discord status!

 ## How it works
 1. When the game launches it loads `dinput8.dll`.
-THis is a proxy for the real DirectInput API made by Microsoft.
+This is a proxy for the real DirectInput API made by Microsoft.
 2. The game calls `DirectInput8Create` which triggers the creation of a new thread.
 3. This thread runs a CLR bootstrapper which loads `RichPresence.dll`
 4. The managed code inside `RichPresence.dll` runs the Discord rich presence client.